What Does an IUD Cost, and When Is It Free?

 How much does an IUD removal cost?

+You don't have to meet your deductible or pay copays or coinsurance for an IUD removal.
 If you don't have health insurance or Medicaid, IUD removal could cost up to $250.
-However, many clinics will offer discounted or free IUD removal for those who can't afford it.
+But, many clinics offer discounted or free IUD removal if you can't afford it.

 Frequently asked questions